morris/vanilla-todo/README.md

 ### 3.2.
 JavaScript Architecture

-Naturally, the JS architecture is the most interesting part of this study.
+Naturally, the JavaScript architecture is the most interesting part of this study.

 I found that using a combination of functions, query selectors and DOM events is sufficient